Regina 7.3 Calculation Engine

 See the PacketListener class notes for details.

-listenerthe listener to register.
+listener | the listener to register. |

-true if the given listener was successfully registered, or false if the given listener was already registered beforehand.
+if the given listener was successfully registered, or false

 Cuts this packet away from its parent in the tree structure and instead makes it the root of its own tree.